openDAQ/openDAQ/bindings/dotnet/openDAQ.Net/README.md

 ## Prerequisites
 The _openDAQ_ binaries (on Windows `*.dll`) need to exist in `./build/x64/msvc-22/full/bin/Debug` or `*/Release`.
 This is normally accomplished by running `cmake`.
-The libraries will be copied to the output directory .
+The libraries will be copied to the output directory.
 For `NuGet` the libraries will be placed in the structure `runtime/win-x64/native/*`.
 The generated C# code (`RTGen`) needs to reside in `./build/bindings/CSharp/core` (also from `cmake`).